agnivade/agnivade.github.io/_posts/2019-01-21-vet-analyzer.md

 db.Exec(query, date)
 ```

-will not work.

 All that is left is for us to check the query string for syntax errors.
 We will use the `github.com/lfittl/pg_query_go` package for that.
 And if we get an error, `pass` has a `Reportf` helper method to print out diagnostics found during a vet pass.
-So -
+So:

 ```go
 query := constant.StringVal(typ.Value)